tytydraco/yessleep/out/I_dont_know_if_I_ever_went_in.md

 I blinked hard, then checked my phone for confirmation. **3:10PM.** Same.

-The last three hours were… gone.
+The last four hours were… gone.

 I gripped the edge of the seat, trying to ground myself, but it was no use.
 My legs were shaking.